Michaelgomes2442/AuditaAI/ROSETTA_BOOT_SEQUENCE.md

-# Rosetta Boot Sequence Implementation
+# ⚠️ ARCHIVED: Rosetta Boot Sequence Implementation (OLD SYSTEM)

+> **DEPRECATION NOTICE**: This document describes the OLD HTML-based Rosetta boot system (v13 TriTrack vΩ3).
+>
+> **Status**: SUPERSEDED by MCP-based Execution Engine
+>
+> **New System Documentation**: See `/backend/rosetta/mcp/` for current implementation
+>
+> **Migration Date**: November 2025
+>
+> **Reason for Deprecation**: The HTML-based boot with lightweight "↯ ROSETTA Ω³" framing was insufficient for enforcing real governance.
+Claude would often refuse these instructions with "I do not actually enter specialized modes" responses.
+The new MCP kernel with full Execution Engine provides deterministic pipeline enforcement.

+---

 # Based on Rosetta Monolith v13 TriTrack vΩ3
 # Implements BEN (Blockchain Event Network) Boot Protocol

-This document outlines the Rosetta Cognitive OS boot sequence that should be uploaded to an LLM during cold session initialization.
+This document outlines the OLD Rosetta Cognitive OS boot sequence that was used before MCP kernel implementation.

 ## Boot Sequence Components